Mohammedkb/RepData_PeerAssessment1/PA1_template.md

 Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-Calculate the total number of missing values in the dataset.
+#### 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs).

 ```r